 Executive Vice President/General Manager/Alternate Governor

-Former Avalanche captain Joe Sakic was named Executive Vice President of the club on May 10, 2013 and is entering his second season of overseeing all hockey-related decisions for the club.
+Former Avalanche captain Joe Sakic was named Executive Vice President of Hockey Operations on May 10, 2013 and recently finished his second season of overseeing all hockey-related decisions for the club.
 In his first season in that role, the Avalanche tied a franchise record with 52 wins and won the 2013-14 Central Division championship.

 Sakic’s first move as executive vice president was to name Patrick Roy as Head Coach/Vice President of Hockey Operations on May 23, 2013.
 A month later, Sakic announced Nathan MacKinnon as the first overall pick at the 2013 NHL Draft.
 Roy went on to win the Jack Adams Award as the coach of the year, while MacKinnon went on to be the recipient of the Calder Memorial Trophy as the league’s top rookie.
 The Avs won a total of three trophies at the 2014 NHL Awards, matching Boston for the most of any team.

-The 2013-14 campaign marked Joe’s third season overall in the front office, as he spent the previous two years as the organization’s Executive Advisor/Alternate Governor.
+The 2014-15 campaign marked Joe’s fourth season overall in the front office, as he spent two years as the organization’s Executive Advisor/Alternate Governor.
 He was hired for that position on March 25, 2011.